smartcatai/covidtm/README.md

 # CovidTM — Translation memory for all COVID-19-related content

+### _No TMX is available as of Apr 1, 2020.
+Please give us a few days to accumulate the initial TMXes from users and check back next week!_

 ## What is this?

 CovidTM is a public multilingual corpus of texts related to the COVID-19 outbreak: scientific articles, international updates, corporate policies, and so on. ([What for?](https://www.smartcat.ai/blog/covidtm/))